The Bankrate promise

 If you’re applying for a mortgage or refinancing, for example, just a few points could put you into a different tier of interest rate qualification.

 The bigger issue is if you take out loans that use hard inquiries regularly.
 “If they report and you go out and get five of these loans, it looks like you’re desperate for credit,” said Howard Dvorkin, CPA and chairman of Debt.com.
 “You have to be very careful.”

 The next potential credit impact happens if the BNPL service reports account activity to any of the credit bureaus.
 Again, some do, and some don’t, and it may vary depending on the loan product.
 For instance, Affirm does not report activity on its four biweekly payments offer, but longer-term loans are reported as installment loans.

-Then there are some BNPL products, like PayPal Credit, that may offer revolving lines of credit rather than fixed loan payments, says Dornhelm.
-With revolving accounts, the amount of available credit you use (called credit utilization) also has a significant impact on your credit score – accounting for 30% of it.
+Then there are some BNPL products, like PayPal Credit, that may offer revolving lines of credit rather than fixed loan payments, said Dornhelm.
+With revolving accounts, the amount of available credit you use (called credit utilization) also has a significant impact on your credit score — accounting for 30 percent of it.

 That’s why it’s wise to find out if and how the BNPL service you’re considering reports your activity.
-Since payment history is the most important factor in the FICO calculation, comprising 35% of your score, consumers with thin credit files might even benefit from using these products as a way to demonstrate positive payment behavior, says Dornhelm.
+Since payment history is the most important factor in the FICO calculation, comprising 35 percent of your score, consumers with thin credit files might even benefit from using these products as a way to demonstrate positive payment behavior, said Dornhelm.

 What happens if you miss a payment?

 As far as your credit goes, missed payments can be very harmful, but remember: Not all BNPL programs report your activity.
 So if you miss a couple of payments but then catch up, your score might come away unscathed.

 “I was late this week, so they just sent me a notice saying ‘no big deal, we will try again in a few days,'” said Rosado.
 “They don’t have my Social Security number, so I’m not sure how it can go against my credit.”